 Daddy went with me to the unit.
 We sat together while I cried, while I spoke of fear and sadness and missing you and your brothers so much.
 Daddy was so strong with me, promising me that this was for the best and that he would take care of you boys.
 He said that I should just focus on getting sleep and taking care of myself so that I could get better and come home.
 Still, I cried.
 I needed to nurse you and we were apart, I couldn’t get to you even if you needed me.
 I, the proud and dedicated mom with an I-can-do-anything-this-is-easy-for-me façade, a mental health professional, couldn’t take care of my children because I was locked up in a psychiatric hospital because the doctors were afraid I would kill all of you.
 Words will never, ever, never be enough to express how I felt in that moment.
 Heartache, heartbreak, terror, fear like I’ve never known, guilt, sorrow… I’ll never properly be able to articulate how the why of being away from you, destroyed me.

 I have little memory of the time during and following my hospitalization.
-I slept at least 16 hours each day in the hospital.
+I was told later that I slept approximately 17 hours each day in the hospital.
 I cried tears of joy and sorrow when your daddy would bring you to visit me twice a day so that I could nurse you.
 I cried each time that I pumped my breasts for milk for you, every 3 hours, on the dot, so that I could still nourish you when I couldn’t be with you.
 I cried when I talked to your brothers on the phone.
 I cried when I heard how many of our incredible friends went above and beyond to care for you and your brothers so that your daddy could visit me and have a break every once in a while.
 I cried, and I cried, and I cried.

 Truly, I cried for the next 7 months.
 It took me seven months to recover.
 Seven months of medications, bi-weekly and tri-weekly therapy appointments, almost four weeks of partial-hospitalization in several different stints, three different therapists (I had to find the right one.
 I knew that the research indicated that the relationship with the therapist was more important to effective treatment than the method of treatment.
 I found her, thank God.).